RavensbourneWebMedia/Web-development-workshop/misc/observations.md

 * [ ] Git: need to explain the difference between clone, fork, push and pull.
 Maybe with a **Git quiz**?

+### Analysis

-* **What makes a website bad?**: try it as a group exercise.
+**What makes a website bad?**: try it as a group exercise.
 Maybe assign each group a couple of principles to concentrate on?

+* Instead of subjective statements like "I highly dislike the aesthetics" ask questions such as "How is this feature serving (or not) the business and its customers?" and "Why was this designed and built the way it is?"

 # Session 3